 What is 256-bit SSL?

-SSL - Secure Sockets Layer - is a standard security technology for establishing an encrypted link between a web server and a browser.
+SSL — Secure Sockets Layer — is a trusted security technology that creates an encrypted link between a web server and a browser.

-An encrypted SSL connection requires that all data passed between the browser and the website server is encrypted by the sender, and decrypted by the receiver.
-SSL can prevent unauthorized parties from gaining access to sensitive, confidential, or personal information.
+With 256-bit SSL encryption, all data sent between your browser and the website server is securely encrypted by the sender and decrypted only by the receiver.
+This can prevent unauthorized parties from gaining access to sensitive, confidential, or personal information.